Tips for veterans: How to use key Google tools

 Explore life after service

 1. Build your resume.
 Use Google Drive to build a professional-looking resume that summarizes your experience, education and skills.
-Google Resume Builder lets you create a professional-looking resume in a flash.
-Fill in the form with your professional information.
-Most fields are optional, so include the information you consider necessary.
-Then just pick a template and your resume will build automatically.
+Google Docs offers free templates that let you create a professional-looking resume in a flash.
+Fill in the template with your professional information.

 2. Support a nonprofit for veterans.
 Help your favorite veterans' nonprofit build a stronger online presence.
 A few products and services from Google for Nonprofits can help them maximize impact and awareness.